-Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas.
+Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas and Kansas divorce laws.

 In Kansas, the grounds for divorce are incompatibility (no fault), failure to perform a marital duty, and incompatibility by reason of mental illness or mental incapacity of one or both spouses.